6.1 Solving Problems with Newton’s Laws

 A 35.0-kg dolphin accelerates opposite to the motion from 12.0 to 7.50 m/s in 2.30 s to join another dolphin in play.
 What average force was exerted to slow the first dolphin if it was moving horizontally?
 (The gravitational force is balanced by the buoyant force of the water.)

-When starting a foot race, a 70.0-kg sprinter exerts an average force of 650 N backward on the ground for 0.800 s. (a) What is his final speed? (b) How far does he travel?
+When starting a foot race, a 70.0-kg sprinter exerts an average force of 650 N backward on the ground for 0.800 s. (a) What is their final speed? (b) How far do they travel?

 A large rocket has a mass of at takeoff, and its engines produce a thrust of (a) Find its initial acceleration if it takes off vertically. (b) How long does it take to reach a velocity of 120 km/h straight up, assuming constant mass and thrust?

 A basketball player jumps straight up for a ball.
 To do this, he lowers his body 0.300 m and then accelerates through this distance by forcefully straightening his legs.
 This player leaves the floor with a vertical velocity sufficient to carry him 0.900 m above the floor. (a) Calculate his velocity when he leaves the floor. (b) Calculate his acceleration while he is straightening his legs.
 He goes from zero to the velocity found in (a) in a distance of 0.300 m. (c) Calculate the force he exerts on the floor to do this, given that his mass is 110.0 kg.